mlochbaum/BQN/help/define.md

 Defines a new variable with name `n` and value `v`.

-Variable `n` must not already exist.
+Variable `n` must not already exist in the scope.

         ⊢ a ← 1